DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

 > 🛠️ Issues in this section:
 >
-> - A third of this section is spent on talking about irrelevant details such as Class components and when Hooks were added to React instead of actually introducing Hooks.
+> - A third of this section discusses irrelevant details, such as Class components and when Hooks were added to React instead of introducing Hooks.
 > - Another third of this section is spent telling students what the lesson covers when the learning objectives are already doing that.
-> - Vital details and terms are glossed over such as: **React state**, **lifecycle features**.
+> - Vital details and terms, such as **React state** and **lifecycle features**, are glossed over.
 >   - For comparison, check out **[React State Management's Concepts microlesson](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/react-state-management/concepts/)**.
 This entire microlesson focuses on the concept of state and how it works in React.

 ### Why This Matters

 Mastering React Hooks is crucial for modern React development.
 Hooks simplify the code, making it more readable and maintainable.
 They also enable better code reusability through custom Hooks.
 With the increasing adoption of React Hooks in the industry, having a solid understanding of this concept will make you a more competitive and efficient React developer.

-> 🛠️ This is where we're supposed to be telling students *why* "Mastering React Hooks is crucial for modern React development." (yay filler statements), but we never actually do that.
+> 🛠️ This is where we're supposed to tell students *why* "Mastering React Hooks is crucial for modern React development." (filler statement), but we never actually do that.
 >
-> Connecting back to industry is fine as a sub-item here, but when talking about the why we should be more focused on *why hooks matter in React* not *why hooks help you get a job*.
+> Connecting back to industry is fine as a sub-item here, but when discussing the why, we should focus on *why hooks matter in React*, not *why hooks help you get a job*.

 ## The Core Hooks (30 mins)